binipringle/intro-to-dh/_texts/2-version-control.md

 You may have heard of GitHub, which is sometimes confused with Git.
 In this course we won't use GitHub because it doesn't work without the internet.
 But in case you haven't heard of GitHub and just so you know what it is, Github is a cloud service for hosting Git repositories and has become something of a social network for programmers, who use it to share code and writing with a wider community.

-In this course we will share code and writing with each other with USB sticks.
-To keep track of project contributions, share comments and be able to go back to older versions or retrieve parts of them, we will do version control with Git on the USB sticks.
+This is essentially what we are going to do here.
+Because we don't have access to the internet, our workaround will be to share code and writing with each other using USB sticks.
+To keep track of project contributions, share comments and be able to go back to older versions or retrieve parts of them, we will use Git for version control on the USB sticks.

 ---